 The Filters box can be used to find specific content.
 The Keyword field searches the title/file name (see the next paragraph for details), and the other Filter fields search the content of those particular fields as displayed in the list of informal interpretations.
+For more tips on searching the informal interpretation database, contact the PNO staff for assistance.

-Note on Searching by Date: The best way to find letters from a particular year is to enter information into the Filters box on this page.
+Note on Searching by Date: The best way to find informal interpretations from a particular year is to enter information into the Filters box on this page.
 For example, if you enter “802.4” in the Rule field and “2008” in the Date field, you will generate a list of inquiries regarding Rule 802.4 from 2008.
 Each document in the database is assigned a unique file name derived from its date.
 For instance, the file name for an email from April 2007 is 0704010: the first two numbers indicate the year, the second two numbers indicate the month, and the last three numbers indicate the chronological order of the document.
 In this example, the email was the tenth item posted to the database in April 2007.
 To search by file name, enter it (e.g., “0704010”) into the Keyword field.

 Limits to the Database: The informal interpretations in the database provide guidance from previous staff interpretations on the applicability of the HSR rules to specific fact situations.
 You should not rely on them as a substitute for reading the Act and the Rules themselves, but rather as a supplement that may address specific questions.
 If you have questions or would like to confirm that the letter or email you have found reflects the current view of the PNO, contact the PNO staff for assistance.